PankovaMS/ShoppingList/README.md

 <<<<<<< HEAD
+# ShoppingList
-This is some content on main branch.
+This is shopping list on a GitHub
 =======
-This is some content on master branch.
+# Shopping-list
 >>>>>>> master